Press release: Embargoes

-If a press release is distributed before the information is intended to be released to the public it is considered embargoed.
+If a (draft or final) press release is distributed in an authorized way before the information is intended to be released to the public it is typically subject to an embargo against publication.
 An embargo requests that news organizations not report the story until a specified date or time.

 Unless the journalist has signed a legally binding non-disclosure agreement agreeing to honor the embargo in advance, the journalist has no legal obligation to withhold the information.
 However, violating the embargo risks damaging their relationship with the issuing organization and their reputation as a writer or journalist.
 News organizations are sometimes blacklisted after breaking an embargo.
+Publicists are often encouraged to only share embargoed information with journalists they have an established relationship with and/or are willing to commit to withholding the information until a predesignated time.

 History

-Ivy Lee, known as the father of modern public relations, was the first to make a press release.
-The press release was made in October 1906.
-The first press release, covered by Lee, was of a railroad accident involving the Pennsylvania Railroad.
+Ivy Lee, known as the father of modern public relations, made the first press release in October 1906 about a railroad accident involving the Pennsylvania Railroad.
 The accident caused the death of fifty people in Atlantic City, New Jersey (known as the Atlantic City train wreck).
 Lee documented the accident and gave out reports to fellow reporters.
 The biggest turning point was the honesty that Lee wrote regarding the accident and how truthful it was.
-Lee's words were so impactful and precise that the New York Times distributed his exact statement and observations.
+The New York Times distributed his exact statement and observations.

-Lee was, and still is, one of the biggest influences and front runners in public relations and press releases.
-On the account of Lee, press releases have evolved into a necessity for key details among companies to disclose to the public.
+Due to Lee's influence, press releases have evolved into a necessity for key details among companies to disclose to the public.
 Since then, press releases have been used to inform other journalists, PR's, and other media relation people of important events, statistics, and announcements.